-Surgery is rarely used to treat Hodgkin lymphoma, considering that lymphomas do not often produce solid tumors in the way that many other cancers do.
+Surgery can be used to obtain biopsy samples for diagnosing and classifying Hodgkin lymphoma, but it is rarely used as a treatment, considering that lymphomas do not often produce solid tumors in the way that many other cancers do.
 However, surgery may be used in rare cases of extranodal lymphoma, where the condition develops outside of the lymph nodes (in the thyroid gland or the stomach, for instance).

 Other instances in which surgery may be used to address Hodgkin lymphoma include:

 - During diagnosis – When diagnosing lymphoma, it’s typically ideal to examine an entire lymph node for signs of cancer.
 Surgeons may recommend removing one or more lymph nodes through an open excisional biopsy.